Subspace power method for symmetric tensor decomposition: Introduction

-Symmetric tensors arise naturally in several data processing tasks as higher order moments, generalizing the mean and covariance of a dataset or random vector; or as derivatives of multivariate real-valued functions, generalizing the gradient and Hessian of a function.
-Being able to decompose symmetric tensors is important in applications such as blind source separation (BSS) \cite{cardoso1998blind,foobi2007}, independent component analysis (ICA) \cite{hyvarinen2004independent,podosinnikova2019overcomplete}, antenna array processing \cite{dogan1995applications, chevalier2005virtual}, telecommunications \cite{van1996analytical,chevalier1999optimal}, pyschometrics \cite{carroll1970analysis}, chemometrics \cite{bro1997parafac}, magnetic resonance imaging \cite{basser2007spectral} and latent variable estimation for Gaussian mixture models, topic models and hidden Markov models \cite{anandkumar2014tensor}.
+Symmetric tensors arise naturally in many data processing applications.
+They occur as higher order moments of a dataset, generalizing the mean and covariance of a random vector; as derivatives of multivariate real-valued functions, generalizing the gradient and Hessian of a function; and as adjacency tensors for hypergraphs, generalizing the adjacency matrix of graphs.
+Being able to \textit{decompose} symmetric tensors is critical in domains including blind source separation \cite{cardoso1998blind,foobi2007}, independent component analysis \cite{hyvarinen2004independent,podosinnikova2019overcomplete}, antenna array processing \cite{dogan1995applications, chevalier2005virtual}, telecommunications \cite{van1996analytical,chevalier1999optimal}, pyschometrics \cite{carroll1970analysis}, chemometrics \cite{bro1997parafac}, magnetic resonance imaging \cite{basser2007spectral} and latent variable estimation for Gaussian mixture models \cite{ge2015learning,pereira2022tensor}, topic models and hidden Markov models \cite{anandkumar2014tensor}.

-In this paper, we focus on decomposing real symmetric tensors of even-order.
-Although our results may be modified to apply to real odd-order tensors (up to a suitable rank, see Remark \ref{rem:odd}), we focus on tensors with order $2n$, to simplify notation.
-Also, we restrict to real rather than complex tensors. \begin{itemize} \item \textbf{Unless otherwise stated, in this paper $n \geq 2$ is always assumed.} \end{itemize}